 (1) In accordance with SEC rules, information about compensation in the form of perquisites and other personal benefits has been omitted because such perquisites and other personal benefits constituted less than the lesser of \$50,000 or 10% of the total annual salary and bonus for the named executive officers other than for Mr. Pifer.
 The amounts shown in the "Other Annual Compensation" column in fiscal 2005 for Mr. Pifer include \$257,708 for expenses relating to relocation and \$5,694 representing reimbursement for federal and state taxes in connection with the use of a company-leased automobile.
-The amounts shown in the "Other Annual Compensation" column for the other named executive officers consist of the following: (a) for Mr. Cavanna, \$1,335 in fiscal 2005 and \$5,818 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (b) for Mr. Ferrari, \$2,375 in fiscal 2005 and \$1,061 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (c) for Mr. Monahan, \$5,300 in fiscal 2005, \$5,165 in fiscal 2004 and \$5,165 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (d) for Mr. Fletcher, \$2,082 in fiscal 2005, \$5,082 in fiscal 2004 and \$5,818 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; and (f) for Mr. Matheny, \$5,219 in fiscal 2005, \$5,219 in fiscal 2004 and \$4,393 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; and (f) for Mr. Matheny, \$5,219 in fiscal 2005, \$5,219 in fiscal 2004 and \$4,393 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; and (f) for Mr. Matheny, \$5,219 in fiscal 2005, \$5,219 in fiscal 2004 and \$4,393 in fiscal 2003 representing reimbursemen price of common stock on the grant date by the number of shares awarded.
+The amounts shown in the "Other Annual Compensation" column for the other named executive officers consist of the following: (a) for Mr. Cavanna, \$1,335 in fiscal 2005 and \$5,818 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (b) for Mr. Ferrari, \$2,375 in fiscal 2005 and \$1,061 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (c) for Mr. Monahan, \$5,300 in fiscal 2005, \$5,165 in fiscal 2004 and \$5,165 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased apartment, and \$5,441 in fiscal 2005, \$5,082 in fiscal 2004 and \$4,868 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; (d) for Mr. Fletcher, \$2,082 in fiscal 2005, \$5,082 in fiscal 2004 and \$5,818 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased automobile; and (f) for Mr. Matheny, \$5,219 in fiscal 2005, \$5,219 in fiscal 2004 and \$4,393 in fiscal 2003 representing reimbursement of federal and state taxes in connection with the use of a company-leased price of common stock on the grant date by the number of shares awarded.
 The value shown does not take into account the diminution in value attributable to the restrictions applicable to the shares of common stock.
 The restricted stock awards vest over a three-year period in approximately three equal installments beginning on the first anniversary of the grant date.
 Upon the occurrence of certain events described in the Stock Incentive Plan, such as a merger, consolidation or reorganization of Trex Company with one or more other entities in which Trex Company is not the surviving entity or upon a sale of substantially all of the assets of Trex Company to another entity, the unvested portion of the award will become immediately vested in accordance with the terms of the restricted stock agreement and the plan.
 The restricted common stock is entitled to dividends on the same basis as any dividends declared and paid on Trex Company's unrestricted common stock.